Synthesis and materialization of a reaction-diffusion French flag pattern: Results

-In the embryo, pattern formation induces tissue differentiation by providing localized chemical cues to pluripotent cells \cite{Wolpert2011}.
-Artificial materials inspired by this mechanism would bear astonishing properties, such as the capability to adapt their shape or function to different environmental conditions.
-As a proof of concept we coupled a Polish flag-generating network to the conditional aggregation of 1 $\mu$m diameter beads\cite{Mirkin1996} (Figure~\ref{fig4}).
-Streptavidin-labeled particles were decorated with two types of biotin-labeled DNAs that had two different 11-mer ssDNA dangling ends.
-In the working buffer, the beads aggregated only in the presence of a linker strand L complementary to both ssDNA portions (Extended Data Figure~\ref{fig:BeadAggregationNoNetwork}).
-A capillary containing i) a homogeneous dispersion of both types of beads, ii) a bistable network coupled to the linear production of L and iii) a gradient of $\textrm{R}_1$, produced a Polish flag of bead aggregation (Figure~\ref{fig4}C-E).
-The aggregation pattern was stable for up to a month (Extended Data Figure~\ref{fig:BeadAggregationLongTerm}).
-Interestingly, the width of the aggregation front was 500 $\mu$m, 4-fold sharper than the front of fluorescence due to species $\textrm{A}_1$ in Figure~\ref{fig1}.
-This primitive morphogenetic material thus uses two different sharpening mechanisms.
-The first one results from coupling the bifurcation of a bistable dynamic system to diffusion while the second is probably due to the cooperativity of bead-bead aggregation.
-This multi-level sharpening recalls hierarchical patterning mechanisms in vivo and could be advantageously used for microfabrication.
+In embryogenesis, pattern formation can induce tissue differentiation by providing localized chemical cues to pluripotent cells \cite{Wolpert2011}.
+This strategy could be used for the autonomous fabrication of artificial materials.
+As a proof of concept we coupled the patterns obtained above to the conditional aggregation of 1 $\mu$m diameter beads\cite{Mirkin1996} (Fig.~\ref{fig4}).
+Streptavidin-labeled beads were decorated with two types of biotin-labeled DNAs that had two different 12-mer ssDNA dangling ends, B$_i^l$ and B$_i^r$; for the pair of beads $i$, one has a \emph{left} and the other a \emph{right} strand.
+In the working buffer, the beads aggregated only in the presence of a linker strand L$_i$ complementary to both \emph{left} and \emph{right} ssDNA portions (Supplementary Fig.~\ref{fig:BeadAggregationNoNetwork}).
+A capillary containing i) a homogeneous dispersion of beads B$_i^l$ and B$_i^r$, ii) a bistable network with node A$_j$ coupled to the linear production of L$_i$ and iii) a gradient of $\textrm{R}_j$, produced a Polish flag of bead aggregation (Fig.~\ref{fig4}c-e for $(i=1,j=1)$ and Supplementary Fig.~\ref{M161102} for $(i=2,j=3)$).

+It is straightforward to generate two pairs of beads, (B$_1^l$, B$_1^r$) and (B$_2^l$, B$_2^r$), each pair aggregating independently of the other in the presence of its own linker (L$_1$ or L$_2$, Supplementary Fig.~\ref{M161010_161102}-\ref{M161107_161109}).
+The French flag pattern in Fig.~\ref{fig3}a was thus materialized into three zones of space with distinct degree of aggregation (Fig.~\ref{fig4}f and Supplementary Fig.~\ref{M161108}): both pairs of beads aggregated / one pair of beads aggregated / no bead aggregated.
+In addition, bead aggregation brought two interesting properties.
+It allowed the visualization of RD patterns by eye (Supplementary Figs.~\ref{M161102} and \ref{fig:morphoflag_byEyes}) without the need of a fluorescence microscope and it froze the patterns into a state that was stable for at least one month, because aggregates precipitated to the bottom of the capillary (Supplementary Fig.~\ref{fig:morphoflag_byEyes}).
+In other words: a steady-state dissipative structure of DNA was converted into a kinetically-trapped stable structure of beads.